 There are over 10,000 species of birds in the world.
 Some, like the bumblebee hummingbird, are very small.
 Others, like the common ostrich, do not fly.
 What is the largest bird in the world?
-If you consider birds that fly, then these are the largest birds by wingspan.
+If you consider birds that fly, then these are the largest birds in the world by wingspan.

 #9.
 Marabou Stork – 10-foot Wingspan